 Power of attorney is the legal authority to make decisions for someone else.
-It can be set up for matters including business, medical care, and real estate, allowing an authorized third party to manage these issues on your behalf.
+It can be set up for business, medical care, and real estate, allowing an authorized third party to manage these issues on your behalf.

 Maryland (MD) Power of Attorney Documents